jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

     (i) the building code, acceptable solutions, verification methods, and building product specifications:
     (ii) any warnings or bans under section 26(2) in force in relation to a building product or building method:
     (iii) any guidance information published by the chief executive under section 175:
+  (aa) decisions to be made under section 272HA or 272HB:
+  (ab) recognitions under section 272HA or 272HB:
   (b) whether this Act or the regulations are achieving their purpose:
   (c) building issues that are not covered by this Act, but which the panel considers should be dealt with by legislation:
   (d) any other matter that the chief executive considers appropriate for the panel to advise on.